Our Blog

 Find Computer X

-If you decide not to pay the ransom, the first thing to do is find the infected computer – or the device the ransomware entered.
+If you decide not to pay the ransom, the first thing to do is find the infected computer, or the device the ransomware entered.

 Once you find the ransomware’s entry point, isolate the device from other computers.
-Disconnect the infected computer from the network (wired and Wi-Fi) and refrain from inserting any portable storage device on it to prevent the malware from spreading throughout your network.
+Disconnect the infected computer from the network (wired and Wi-Fi) and refrain from inserting any portable storage device into it to prevent the malware from spreading throughout your network.

 Take note that there may be more than one infected device.
-Either the ransomware has entered through multiple devices or already infected multiple computers through connections.
+Either the ransomware has entered through multiple devices or has already infected multiple computers through connections.
 Ensure that you have checked all computers thoroughly.
 Double-check for any dormant malware in your systems waiting to activate itself after a certain period.
 Run a thorough scan of your devices.
-This way, you can do the necessary ransomware recovery actions to all infected devices (if any more are found).
+This way, you can do the necessary ransomware recovery actions for all infected devices (if any more are found).

 Identify the ransomware